17liamnaddell/schoolwork/LTW/WAS/Story_focus.md

 no, except for Rikki Tikki Tavi

 Most of the time it describes the how the characters feel, if they feel younger or older

+##Writing practice 0 for my story

+My story will spend less time on narration

+More description
+More dialogue
+Probably around now
+I might
+Probably by indicating that a person has slept